Skip to main content

 3

-Payroll > Employee Information > Employees > 'Payroll Details' tab
+TASS.web Payroll HRM > Payroll > Employee Information > Employees on the 'Payroll Details' tab.

 Change the 'Base Hours' on the 'Payroll Details' tab and change the 'Base Hours' to the appropriate amount.
 Eg: 76 for an administration person on a fortnightly payroll or 60 for a teacher on a fortnightly payroll.